Cost of Appointment Scheduling

 Direct staff costs exclude related costs such as office space, office furniture and supplies, and technology and software licenses.

 Conversion Rates: The Impact

-The high cost of scheduling individual appointments by phone means conversion rate (i.e. the percentage of total appointments scheduled online) plays a significant role in the success of an online scheduling deployment, and why Veribook focuses on helping clinics achieve conversion rates in the 60 - 70% range.
+The high cost of scheduling individual appointments by phone means conversion rate (i.e. the percentage of total appointments scheduled online) plays a significant role in the success of an online scheduling deployment, and why Veribook focuses on helping clinics achieve, over time, conversion rates in the 50 - 70% range.

 Focusing on a single clinician:

 Every 10% conversion = 30 - 40 appointments / month